This the multi-page printable view of this section. Click here to print.

 Learn how to run topics and subscriptions, or setup job queues to run them automatically.

-Once the Topics and Subscriptions are setup you can start transferring data.
-This can be done manually or automatically by a Job queue.
-If you are testing in a Sandbox, we recommend you run the Topics and Subscriptions manualy, as the Job queue is put On hold every time they complete a run.
+Once the Topics and Subscriptions are set up, data transfer can be done manually or automatically using a Job queue.
+In a sandbox environment, it is recommended to run Topics and Subscriptions manually, as the Job queue is set to On hold after each run.

 1. Choose the πŸ”Ž icon, enter Topics, and select the related link.